You are not logged in.

 Update - worked great!

-I maybe blind but i didnt see anywhere in the man or blog how to extract a backup from the XSITool repo?
+I maybe blind smile but i didnt see anywhere in the man or blog how to extract a backup from the XSITool repo?
 Is there a particular command that I need to do?

 thanks and sorry if I missed the documentation.